 4 Cool Sites To See in Carlton

 Walking distance from the city centre of Melbourne is the iconic suburb of Carlton.
-This historic area is one of the oldest parts of Melbourne.
-It dates from the beginning of the Victorian gold rush era in 1851 and is definitely one of my favourite parts of Melbourne.
-There is so much to love here for locals like myself, as well as tourists.
-So I’m recommending 4 really cool sites for you to see in Carlton that are very popular.
+This historic area is one of the oldest parts of the city, dating from the beginning of the Victorian gold rush era in 1851.
+It is definitely one of my favourite parts of Melbourne, as there is so much to love here for locals like myself, as well as tourists.
+I recommend visiting 4 really cool sites in Carlton that are very popular.

 1. Melbourne Museum